Course Name: Agawam Hunt

 The first two holes are fantastic, though.
 At 422 yards, the opening hole features an extremely intimidating uphill blind teeshot.
 Out of bounds lines the left side, and fescue and bunkers cover both sides of this narrow fairway.

-The 2nd hole is a medium-length 175 yard par 3 that requires all-carry over a ravine.
+The 2nd hole is the best hole at Agawam as a medium-length 175 yard par 3 that requires all-carry over a ravine.
 Three putting is common on this extremely undulating green, and getting up-and-down is almost unheard of.
 Three bunkers guard this green on the right while one guards the left.

 The 7th hole is the first of two holes Cornish directly contributed to Agawam.
 At just 293 yards, this short dogleg left is reachable for longer hitters but a large tree is immediately in the way of this green.
 Hitting long iron again off the tee takes out the danger of several bunkers and the tree, and leaves you just a pitch in.

 After this, you have to drive through somebody’s garage (quirky!) and cross a busy road to get to the “outer 7.”
 I’m not a fan of the 8th hole, either.
 At just 165 yards, this medium-length par 3 seems like a throwaway hole they tried to glorify by putting a water fountain in front of the green.
 This green slopes hard back-to-front so be careful with your spin here.

 Fortunately, the front 9 finishes as strong as it begins with a great uphill par 4.
 At only 347 yards, this hole plays much longer with a green that slopes hard back-to-front.
 A bunker short left of this green is a good 15 feet below the surface and can lead to some big scores.